-- Examinations and assignments (equal to or less than 69%) - Blood collection skills, time logs, competencies (equal to or greater than 31%)
+- Examinations and assignments (69%) - Blood collection skills, time logs, competencies (31%)

 These items will be due according to a time schedule established by the instructor published in the course.
 Documentation of a specified number of venipunctures and skin punctures is required.
 A recording form is provided in the course material.